drytoastman/scorekeeperfrontend/docs/firstuse.md

-# Very First Time Ever
+# Very First Time Ever On Windows
-1. Download WindowsEnvironmentValidate.ps1 from https://github.com/drytoastman/scorekeeperfrontend/releases to your computer
+1. Download WindowsEnvironmentValidate.ps1 from <https://github.com/drytoastman/scorekeeperfrontend/releases> to your computer
 2. Right click on the file and select "Run with PowerShell", it will ask for Administrator priveleges
 3. If all 5 reporting lines are green, you are good to go.
 4. If one of the first two items are read, a webpage will be opened for you to download and install the necessary software